Skip to main content

 Q: What is the best built-in grill for the money?

 The Bull Outlaw 30-Inch is the best value built-in grill.
-At $799, it offers 304 stainless steel construction, 4 burners at 60,000 BTU, and reliable performance at a price hundreds less than competitors.
+It offers 304 stainless steel construction, 4 burners at 60,000 BTU, and reliable performance at a price hundreds less than competitors.
 For most home outdoor kitchens, it is all the grill you need.

 Q: How much does it cost to install a built-in grill?